Tainted\\Coders

 Color

-Each type of color has its own dedicated struct.
+Each type of color space has its own dedicated struct.
 For example your standard RGBA looks like this:

 struct Srgba {